pyOpenSci/python-package-guide/tutorials/1-installable-code.md

 :::{admonition} The bare minimum needed in a pyproject.toml file
 :class: tip

-The core basic information that you need in a `pyproject.toml` file in order to publish on PyPI is your **package's name**  and the **version**.
+The core information that you need in a `pyproject.toml` file in order to publish on PyPI is your **package's name**  and the **version**.
 However, we suggest that you flesh out your metadata early on in the `pyproject.toml` file.

 Once you have your project metadata in the pyproject.toml file, you will rarely update it.
 In the next lesson you’ll add more metadata and structure to this file.